How to Make Traditional English Scones

-For savory cheese scones, you simply leave out the sugar and add ½ cup of grated Cheddar cheese (or other medium to strong tasting cheese).
+For savory cheese scones, just leave out the sugar and add ½ cup of grated Cheddar cheese (or other medium to strong tasting cheese).

 To make fruit scones, add ½ cup of dried mixed fruit to the plain sweet scone recipe.

-Some people use an electric mixer, but I prefer the traditional way of using a large mixing bowl and then manually blend the ingredients using a spatula or flexible knife.
+Some people use an electric mixer, but I prefer to be a bit low-tech and use a large mixing bowl and then manually blend the ingredients using a spatula or flexible knife.
 I recommend this as it can be put in the dishwasher and is suitable for blending a heavy batter like this scone recipe. silcone non-stick spatula

-You will also need a flat pastry board and a 2” round pastry cutter.
-A marble pastry board keeps your dough cool in a warm kitchen and the smooth shiny surface is naturally non-stick.
+You will also need a flat pastry board and a 2” round cookie cutter.

 To bake the scones you will need a baking sheet, a pastry brush to apply the egg glaze and a wire cooling rack.